danielagranadosrivera/offshore-mam-factories-dataset/README.md

 # Dataset used in “Drone-enhanced offshore spare part fulfilment using mobile additive manufacturing factories and multi-modal delivery”

 ## Overview

-This repository contains the datasets used in the study "“Drone-enhanced offshore spare part fulfilment using mobile additive manufacturing factories and multi-modal delivery” published in the International Journal of Production Research.
+This repository contains the datasets used in the study **“Drone-enhanced offshore spare part fulfilment using mobile additive manufacturing factories and multi-modal delivery”**, published in the *International Journal of Production Research*.

 > **Associated Paper**
 >
 > Granados-Rivera, D., Silva, D. F., Smith, A. E., Sgarbossa, F., & Knofius, N. (2025). *Drone-enhanced offshore spare part fulfilment using mobile additive manufacturing factories and multi-modal delivery*.
 International Journal of Production Research, 1–26. https://doi.org/10.1080/00207543.2025.2540454

-The dataset supports both **numerical experiments** for the matheruistic validation and benchmarks, and the **case study**, enabling the evaluation of different instance sizes, capabilities, number of drones, penalization costs, and demand distributions.
+The dataset supports both **numerical experiments** for matheuristic validation and benchmarking, as well as the **case study**, enabling the evaluation of different instance sizes, factory capabilities, numbers of drones, penalty costs, and demand distributions.

-All data are provided in **CSV format** and are organized to facilitate reproducibility of computational experiments and validation of optimization models.
+All data are provided in **CSV format** and are organized to facilitate reproducibility of computational experiments and validation of the optimization models.

 ---